-- 7.7 Superfast Essex is the county's broadband improvement programme coordinated by Essex County Council, and part of the Government's national Superfast Britain programme.
-Across Essex, the programme is enabling as many homes and businesses as possible to access superfast broadband to enable economic growth and improve residents' quality of life. - 7.8 Figure 7.1 below provides a snapshot of broadband coverage across the Brentwood Borough as at Autumn 2016, with at the time funding / improvement options.
+- 7.11 Figure 7.2 below provides a snapshot of broadband coverage across the Brentwood Borough as at Autumn 2016, with at the time funding / improvement options.
 It provides an overview of Broadband at a particular point in time.
-Further individual property information is available through an interactive mapping system.
-The map indicates potential deficits in broadband coverage towards the north and south of the Borough. - 7.9 It should also be strongly emphasised that while so called Fibre Broadband is available in the Borough via BT Openreach, in reality this is Fibre to the Cabinet (FTTC) broadband where the fibre is connected to the Green Cabinets seen at many street corners, with the rest of the connection to homes and businesses being made on the old fashioned Copper wires originally intended for traditional phone lines.
+Further individual property information is available through an interactive mapping system5.
+The map indicates potential deficits in broadband coverage towards the north and south of the Borough. - 7.12 It should also be strongly emphasised that while so called Fibre Broadband is available in the Borough via BT Openreach, in reality this is Fibre to the Cabinet (FTTC) broadband where the fibre is connected to the Green Cabinets seen at many street corners, with the rest of the connection to homes and businesses being made on the old fashioned Copper wires originally intended for traditional phone lines.
 Fibre to the Premises (FTTP) services offer dramatically higher speeds than FTTC, currently well into the Gigabit per Second range.
 BT and its affiliates do not offer FTTP services in the Borough and none are known to be planned at this time.
-Specialist FTTP providers such as Gigaclear also do not operate in the area due to the prevalence of FTTC services that even so tend only to address urban areas. - 7.10 Figure 7.2 provides information on fibre optic cabling (excluding BT and Virgin Media) in relation to the Brentwood area.
-It shows cabling running through Borough from north to south and a loop of cabling towards the south of the Borough.
-However this fibre tends not to be available directly to end users because it belongs to various network operators who sell it to particular customers.
+Specialist FTTP providers such as Gigaclear also do not operate in the area due to the prevalence of FTTC services that even so tend only to address urban areas. - 7.13 Figure 7.3 provides information on fibre optic cabling (excluding BT and Virgin Media) in relation to the Brentwood area.
+It shows cabling running through Borough from north to south and a loop of cabling towards the south of the Borough.6 However this fibre tends not to be available directly to end users because it belongs to various network operators who sell it to particular customers.
 For end users and SMEs therefore this indicates both a problem and an opportunity should things change in the way fibre based services are sold.
 It is also notable that locations as close as Southend are now deploying FTTP services through an arrangement with the council.

-&lt;sup>5 http://essex.astuntechnology.com/atsuperfastsolophase2.html
+5 http://essex.astuntechnology.com/atsuperfastsolophase2.html